blakeface/weather-forecast-app/README.md

 This app was built with Angular within a strict 4-hour timeframe.
 Please visit the "submitted" branch to view the submitted draft.
-The following is refactored to included a testing suite, a package manager, and a build manager.
+The following is refactored to included a testing suite and a package manager.

 ###To initialize the app:
     $ npm install
     $ nodemon

 ##Roadblocks
-1. Firebase disabled all non-https endpoints, which means I'm unable to make a client-side API request to the OpenWeatherMap API.
-  - The solution is to either switch hosting providers or make the API call server-side - since this is a front-end app, there currently isn't a server.
-  - As of now, the site isn't being hosted... :(
-2. NgClass
+1. NgClass
   - Each box should have a dynamically set background dependent on the "Weather Description."
 For unknown reasons, the class isn't being set.
+2. Testing suite
+  - Used Karma to test Angular controller and factory.
+Need to increase scope of tests.

 ##Future Features
 1. A simple / detailed switch